Stop writing what all other translators write. Read these 6 guides to boldly go further where only conversion copywriters have gone before

 Branding and logos — while important — are shiny objects, and should not distract from the more important (and definitely less fun) things like actual words, website structure, and your goals.

-Even if you already have a general idea of how you’ll work on your website, here’s a handy list of steps to make sure your website is not just sitting there in the World Wide Web, but actually brining in customers.
+Even if you already have a general idea of how you’ll work on your website, here’s a handy list of steps to make sure your website is not just sitting there in the World Wide Web, but actually bringing in customers.
 Just imagine: you could be getting queries from people excited to work with you instead of requests for free trial projects!

 Step 1: Find Out What Your Customers Want